Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Keeping your device "certified"
 If you're using a custom ROM, the chances of it being [perceived as uncertified by Google](https://www.xda-developers.com/google-blocks-gapps-uncertified-devices-custom-rom-whitelist/) are pretty high.
-If your ROM has a build date later than March 16 2018, this might mean that you can't even log into your Google account or use Gapps without [whitelisting your device with Google](https://www.google.com/android/uncertified/) first.
+If your ROM has a build date after March 16 2018, this might mean that you can't even log into your Google account or use Gapps without [whitelisting your device with Google](https://www.google.com/android/uncertified/) first.

 Magisk, and this module, can help with that.